nirevexin/Data-Science-Professional-Training-Course/Bank customers outflow/README.md

 - We trained several classifier models with a focus on identifying as many customers as possible who will actually churn;
 - The model that gives the most accurate predictions is selected;
-- It was possible to achieve a completeness rate of 65%: this means that 2 out of 3 clients selected by the model will actually be at risk;
+- It was possible to achieve a completeness rate of 61%: this means that practically 2 out of 3 clients selected by the model will actually be at risk;
-- The quality of the model was confirmed on an additional data set and satisfies the conditions of the problem.